 After having had a sore arm for three days thanks to 1ml of immunisation fluid, I was hit hard again.
 Obtaining a visa for China will set you back a whopping €286!
 So when I received my passport back I was hoping for something sparkling.
 A little gold dust perhaps?
 Nope.
 It is a rather ordinary looking sticker....
 Luckily the mailman brought me some promotional material concerning the museum and Hangzhou to cheer me up.
 Especially the museum and the West Lake look very pretty!

 Preparing for China means I don't have much time to do some stitching.
 I still need to make instructional videos from the footage I shot whilst stitching the class samples.
 This means I am learning to use Adobe Premiere Pro and video platform Vimeo.
 Quite fun actually.
 The first eight videos concerning the crewelwork pomegranate are up there.
-They will be turned into an online course for beginners in the near future.
-However, I still need to write some instructions for it and do my calculations.
-In the meantime, you can have a look at what my video instructions will look like.

 And then there is another major thing that gets in the way of stitching: the garden.
 Whilst the rest of Germany and indeed most parts of Western-Europe had a severe drought this summer, the Alps had a good summer.
 This means that our 'Belle de Boskoop' is having a bumper crop.
 Normally, this tree has a hard time coping with the harsh alpine climate and only gives us miniature very hard green fruits.
 However, it seems we now have a climate change winner here.
 My kitchen turns into an apple processing plant most days.
 So far me and my husband have made several pies, Lithuanian apple cheese (google it!) and apple sauce.
 On top of that, we have the larder full of beautiful pumpkins and herbal teas.
 I am very grateful for nature's bounty!